MUSEUM UPDATE: The Ottery Heritage Museum is closed for the winter.

-The Saxon estate of Ottery, which predates the present parish (and shares its boundary) was also a hundred.
+The large Saxon estate of Ottery, which predates the present parish (and shares its boundary) was also a hundred.
 The town, hundred and parish all share the same name of Ottery St Mary, making it difficult to tease out the town's history from the records, which almost always refer to the hundred as a whole.
 Many of the villages and hamlets that are part of the 10000acre parish, including Alfington, Wiggaton, Tipton, Fluxton and Gosford, are therefore seldom found in the record.

 All these settlements were in existence before the Norman accession, but only Ottery, as the geographical focus, acquired a church (by 1145) and then a market and fair (1226) and finally an ecclesiatical college in 1338, so became the cultural and economic centre of the parish.

 Ottery first appears in the record in 963AD when King Edgar granted a slice of the parish to Wulfhelm, one of his advisors at court.
 The boundaries of this grant are set out in a charter detailing the grant.
 In 1061AD the entire parish was granted by Edward the confessor to the Dean and Chapter of Rouen Cathedral in Northern France.
 The text of the charters detailing these grants can be read on the historic documents page (Resources tab).